neondatabase/website/content/docs/guides/liquibase-workflow.md

 </details>

-### Save to source control
+### Save your changelog to source control

-Save your changelog to source control when you are satisfied with the changes that will be applied.
+ When you are satisfied with the changes that will be applied, save your changelog to source control.

-### Apply the new changesets
+### Apply the new changeset to your source database

 Apply the new changesets to the source database on your primary branch: